What is My Business Worth? | Valuing and Selling Your Business

 Valuation multiples are ratios that help to calculate business valuation.
 They also assist in comparing the value of firms with different characteristics.

 You can determine the approximate value of a company by comparing it to the value of similar businesses.
-This valuation reflects reality more than some of the aforementioned techniques since it is derived from current trading prices.
+This valuation reflects reality more accurately than some of the techniques mentioned above, as it is derived from current trading prices.

 However, differences in companies mean that one cannot compare their absolute values.
-Valuation multiples help to standardize the worth of these companies to make practical comparisons.
+Valuation multiples help standardize the worth of these companies, enabling practical comparisons.

 Valuation Multiple=Value MeasureValue Driver=Enterprise/Equity ValueBusiness Metric

 How much can I sell my business for?
-These company’s (financial and operating) metrics can help in determining your business value:
+These companies’ (financial and operating) metrics can help in determining your business value:

 Some valuation multiples are: